Designing virtual simulations for pharmacy education

 Reduce the pressure to learn

-Problem: Some participants mentioned feeling overwhelmed by quiz questions placed in the middle of the scenarios.
+Problem: Some participants mentioned feeling overwhelmed by frequent mid-scenario quizzes.
 They struggled to answer and often guessed the answers.
 This often left them feeling confused and disengaged from the learning material.

 Iteration: I replaced these with informational checkpoints and moved some quizzes to the end as knowledge checks.